imansabet/EShop-Microservice/README.md

 This project showcases a fully functional e-commerce application built with a microservices architecture.
 It demonstrates best practices in software design, scalability, and maintainability.
 Each service is designed to be independent, highly available, and capable of scaling independently.

-This project is inspired by and complements the Udemy course:
+This project is inspired by and complements the Udemy course: https://www.udemy.com/course/microservices-architecture-and-implementation-on-dotnet/?couponCode=BFCPSALE24

-Microservices Architecture and Implementation on .NET

 Technologies Used: